Policy Number: 189

 Joint appointments designate faculty appointments to more than one department, school or institution with financial support for the position shared by the units concerned.
 Joint appointments may be at different ranks reflecting different levels of competency and scholarly achievement in different fields.
 Recommendations for promotion in rank for jointly appointed faculty should be made only after consultation between the administrative officials of the departments, schools, or institutions, as appropriate, depending on the nature of the appointment.

-A request for a joint appointment should follow the same guidelines described in Section II.
-B. 1. with the following exceptions:
+A request for a joint appointment should follow the same guidelines described in Section III.B.1 with the following exceptions:

-- if the appointment involves more than one unit, the signatures of both deans/administrative equivalents are required on the letter of recommendation submitted to the President;
+- If the appointment involves more than one unit, the signatures of both deans/administrative equivalents are required

 3. Without Salary Appointments

-Without salary ("WOS") appointments including employee cross appointments and non-employee volunteer appointments designate faculty appointments of individuals who participate in university teaching programs on a volunteer basis without remuneration.
+Without salary ("WOS") appointments, including employee cross appointments and non-employee volunteer appointments, are faculty appointments of individuals who participate in university teaching programs on a volunteer basis without remuneration.
 The Office of Academic and Research Affairs oversees this process at the institutional level.
-Guidelines detailing the institutional process can be found on the Academic Affairs' website under faculty.
+Guidelines detailing the institutional process can be found on the Office of Academic and Research Affairs webpage.

 a) Cross Appointments (current university faculty)